 Do not forget to get between all the little creases, behind the ears and under the neck, where spit-up and moisture tend to collect.

 e.
-Use a little baby soap on a washcloth to wash baby’s hands and feet.
+Use a little baby soap on a washcloth to wash the baby’s hands and feet.

 f.
 Clean baby’s genitals last, using a dab of baby soap if you wish.
 If you have a baby boy who is circumcised, gently wipe him with the wet washcloth.